gotnoshoeson/se2-uups/README.md

-# 🏗 Scaffold-ETH 2 - Transparent Proxy Pattern
+# 🏗 Scaffold-ETH 2 - UUPS Pattern

-#### TL;DR - Transparent Upgradeable Proxy
+#### TL;DR - Universal Upgradeable Proxy Standard

 Why do this?
 Why should you care?
 Short answer is upgradeable smart contracts.
 "But smart contracts are supposed to be immutable, isn't that the whole point?"
 Have no fear, all of the proxy patterns that have been published by OpenZeppelin keep the immutable storage in tact and allow an admin (owner) to add additional functionality without changing the contract address that the users interact with.
 For example, you have a smart contract that has a function that increments a value (++1), but later you want the contract to also have a decrement function (--1).
 An upgradeable contract pattern will allow you to do that and keep the smart contract's address and storage data in tact.
 So depending on the smart contract use, this could be an acceptable set of terms for the users.
-When you're done upgrading, transfer the ownership to The Zero Address to provably prevent any upgrades in the future.
+When you're done upgrading, there is a mechanism to provably prevent future upgrades.

 [Check out the Scaffold-Eth 2 docs and quickstart](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/README.md)